 master's degrees in business administration from Franciscan University, a juris

 doctor from Duquesne University School of Law and a doctorate of education from

 West Virginia University.

-Kelly Nix is an associate professor and community leadership specialist at West Virginia University Extension Service.
-In this role, she leads the statewide Community Leadership Academy and works with a wide variety of groups and organizations on topics such as strategic planning, facilitation, Real Colors Personality Profile, stress management, walkability and tourism.
+Kelly Nix is an associate professor and former community leadership specialist at West Virginia University Extension Service.
+In her previous role, she lead the statewide Community Leadership Academy and works with a wide variety of groups and organizations on topics such as strategic planning, facilitation, Real Colors Personality Profile, stress management, walkability and tourism.